About this subject

 - Further information

 |Fees||Look up fees|

-This subject will examine patients’ expectations and legal rights when receiving health care, their avenues for complaint and compensation, and accountability mechanisms (including professional discipline) for protecting the public in the event of health, performance or conduct problems involving a health practitioner.
+This subject will examine patients’ expectations and legal rights when receiving health care, their avenues for complaint and compensation, transparency and accountability in the health sector, and the regulation of health practitioners.
 The focus will be on patients and health practitioners in Australia and New Zealand.

 Principal topics include:

 - Patient safety and healthcare quality

 - Patients’ needs and rights following an adverse event

 - Open disclosure and the duty of candour